ABCD-STUDY/redcap_rewrite_history/README.md

 TODO:
 - edit the snapshots of instruments
-- complex piping with :value, :checked, :unchecked, (code) needs better regular expression.
-These items can be chained!
+- complex piping with :value, :checked, :unchecked, (code) can be chained!